ehrlich89/forensics/README.md

 ### iOS:
 - After you have added the cordova plugin to your app, open the .xcodeproj under platforms->ios.
 Select a development team in the "Signing" section of your project.
-- Select your target, open the tab "General" and (remove and) add the BlueRangeSDK.framework to "Embedded binaries", which can be found in the plugins "libs" folder.
+- Select your target, open the tab "General" and (remove and) add the BlueRangeSDK.framework to "Embedded binaries", which can be found in the plugin's "libs" folder.
 - Moreover, make sure that under Build Settings -> Runpath Search Paths the value @executable_path/Frameworks is set.
 - Furthermore, for iOS 10 devices, you need to add the NSBluetoothPeripheralUsageDescription property to the info.plist file.
 - If the plugin is not correctly added to your project, please make sure that your config.xml contains the following xml element: